 - Some types of Yamaha, Airline and Eastwood guitars

-It is not easy to use one signature tone to identify a single coiled pickup.
-This is because they are used widely and sound great in many genres, such as surf and country.
+Using one signature tone to identify a single coiled pickup is not easy.
+Nevertheless, the single coils are used widely and sound great in many genres, such as surf and country.
 However, the downside of using a single coil is that it does not handle high distortion levels like those in metal and hard rock.
 In addition, you may experience a background hum when using this pickup.

 2. Humbucker Pickups